I'm being cared for by: Range Regional Animal Rescue

 Meet Diamond.
 She is a pit bull terrier mix.
-She is 1-2 years old, white with a black patch on her face.
-She is 50#.
-She will have to go to a home with no other cats or dogs.
-She is very sweet with people, She will be spayed and current on all of her vaccinations and micro-chipped before she leaves the shelter.
-The adoption fee for Diamond is $180.00 If you are interested in any of the animals at Range Rescue, please give us a call at 218-262-1900.
-You can also stop by the shelter and visit our dogs and cats.
-Range Rescue is located 3 miles east of Hibbing on Hwy 37.
+She is 1-2 years old, white with black markings, She is 50# and very cute.
+She has been spayed and is current on all of her vaccinations and micro-chipped.
+Diamond is very sweet outside of her kennel.
+She does not like other dogs or cats.
+The adoption fee for Diamond is $180.00.
+If you are interested in Diamond or any of the other animals at Range Rescue, please give us a call at 218-262-1900.
+Range Rescue is located east of Hibbing on Hwy 37.
 Shelter hours are Monday-Saturday 12:00-5:00.

 We pride ourselves on setting the standard for appropriate animal care until they can be adopted.
 The mission of Range Regional Animal Rescue is to provide the highest in quality of service and care to ensure that animals are guaranteed permanent placement.
 It is also the mission of the Range Regional Animal Rescue to provide education, information, and outreach in an effort to reduce and ultimately prevent neglect abuse, and over-population in the communities in which we serve.

 We are located approximately 5 miles east of Hibbing, MN at 11215 Highway 37.
 We, frequently, have adoption events and pet promotions!
 Call the shelter to see what special we're currently running!
 218-262-1900

 Thank You!
 Your message has been sent to Range Regional Animal Rescue.